 Why do we have fair use?
 The purpose of copyright law is to advance knowledge.
 One way this is done is by giving authors an exclusive right to profit from their work during the copyright term, which is currently lifetime plus 70 years.
 Another way to advance knowledge is to allow the limited use of copyrighted materials in certain circumstances.
 For example, when scholars quote from previously published copyrighted works, they build on prior knowledge to create new knowledge.

 What are the limits of fair use?
 Fair use determinations are made by evaluating what type of work you are using, how much of it you are using, and how you are using it.
-Fair use determinations require the weighing and balancing of the four fair use factors.
+Fair use determinations require weighing and balancing the four factors set out in §107.
 Such determinations are made on a case-by-case basis and are subjective and fact specific.
-For more information, visit our Learn More About Fair Use page.
-For summaries of court cases that have determined what is, and is not, fair use, take a look at the U.S. Copyright Office Fair Use Index.
+For more information about the four factors and making fair use determinations, visit our Fair Use page.
+The U.S. Copyright Office Fair Use Index is another excellent resource that offers summaries of court cases that have decided what is, and is not, fair use.
 You can search the Index for cases in different categories, including education/scholarship/research, music, internet/digitization, and parody.